control-owl/control-owl.github.io/_drafts/2025-06-19-executable-hunt.md

 I spoke few times about measuring my effort.
 Let's try to capture this moment.

-## The start

 I am starting now:

-### 2025-06-19 at 16:16
+## 2025-06-19 at 16:16

 I am trying to automate my build process using GitHub CI/CD workflows.
 Initially, I thought that when I changed something in my app and saved it, it would produce a binary file that users could download and use as the latest version of my app.
 The whole process must be automated.

 I am trying to produce an executable on GitHub.
-I started with **Linux MUSL**.
+I will start with **Linux MUSL**.

 A few minutes later, I encountered **cross-platform** issues.
+A lot of them.

-The next step is to put it in a **container** and build it that way.
+The next step is to put the whole process in a **container** and build it that way, but I never used containers.

 That's when you get 300 build errors.
 They were all linked to **static libraries**.

 Why did I decide to start with **x86_64-unknown-linux-musl** and then do the rest?

-### 2025-06-21
+## 2025-06-21

 Two days have passed.
 Still no progress.
-I wasted the whole day Saturday trying to resolve this.
+I wasted the whole Saturday trying to resolve this.
 In this moment I do not know how to read error logs and what to do with them.
+I need to learn what static build is.

-### 2025-06-24
+## 2025-06-24

+I gave up.
+I will left **MUSL** as my last build since building Linux GNU and macOS is pretty simple task.

 It's been five days, and I think I have it.

 Yesterday, I woke up late and was almost there, but when I solved one problem, two more popped up.

-...

 I finally made it!
 It's working for now in the test environment.
 It took me 27 tries to get it right.

 Is five days too long or too short to resolve something you didn't know about a few days ago?

+**Linux GNU and latest macOS are working!**

-### 2025-06-25
+## 2025-06-25

-I forgot so many things.Yesterday, I was missing a signature file.
+I forgot so many things.
+Yesterday, I was missing a signature file.
 I implemented a GPG key on GitHub that only signs my entire built project and verifies that I am the last person to build it.

 If the key is missing, it means that somebody else builded this app and potentially compromised some processes.

 If everything is green, then it is trusted!

+I know this has nothing to do with static build, but I forgot about it.

-### 2025-06-28
+## 2025-06-28

 It's not finished yet.
 I am trying to create a basic build for Linux and macOS.
 As I was writing this, I managed to do so.

-Yesterday, I noticed that Rust had been updated.
+Yesterday, I noticed that Rust version had been updated.
 I had to rewrite most of my code because the **println!** and **format!** commands had changed, resulting in more than 300 project errors.

 It took me a whole day to fix that and then finalize my GitHub workflows.

 I managed to automate build process for **Linux GNU** and **macOS**.

 Now, I will try **Linux MUSL**.

 If you are unfamiliar with MUSL, it is a type of build in which all dependencies are hard-coded into your app.
 This is how "**portable**" apps are produced.
 A portable app can run on any Linux system.
 For me, this is the perfect app since Linux has so many different distributions, such as Debian, Fedora, and Arch Linux.

 I have tried many different ways to resolve the static binary.